vladgalan/TECH2-H25/guides/git-install-macos.md

 ## SSH keys for GitHub (optional)

-In order to seamlessly access your remote repositories on GitHub, you need to create a so-called SSH key on your local computer and add it to your GitHub account.
+In order to seamlessly access your remote repositories on GitHub, you *may* need to create a so-called SSH key on your local computer and add it to your GitHub account.

 To create the SSH key, **copy** the following commands into the terminal: